clolsonus/covid-19/README.md

 ## July 3, 2020

-USA death rate still on the cusp of swithing to an upward trend.
+USA death rate still on the cusp of switching to an upward trend.
 Yesterday's fit rate: 653, today: 656 (even though the over all 35 day fit trend is slightly down, 28 day fit is still up.)
 Good chance of reaching 130k deaths on the 4th.
 The 140k mark bumps up yet another